anonymoususr12/MHNurf/README.md

-# Multifaceted Hierarchical Report Identification for Implicit Bugs in Deep Learning Frameworks
+# Multifaceted Hierarchical Report Identification for Non-Functional Bugs in Deep Learning Frameworks

 <!-- ABOUT THE PROJECT -->
 ## About The Project